New

 Year 8

-Planning descriptive writing for 'A monster within'
+Planning a Gothic description inspired by 'A monster within'

 I can generate ideas for my Gothic description.